cvillecsteele/mithras/README.md

 RUNNING
 ###############################################################################

-0. Mithras depends on using ssh-agent.
+0. Mithras depends on using `ssh-agent`.
 Make sure it is set up and has the right keys added.
 1. Set up a site directory.
 Let's say it's '~/projects/my_site'
 2. `EXPORT MITHRASHOME=~/projects/my_site`.
 3. Create your site file, `site.js`.